-In addition to surface emission and deposition, OVOCs are also produced in situ from oxidations of precursors and photochemically destroyed in the atmosphere.
-Here we crudely estimate their photochemical rates and compare them to observed vertical fluxes and time rate of change in concentrations.
+In addition to surface emission and deposition, OVOCs are also produced in situ from oxidations of precursors and photochemically destroyed.
+Here we crudely estimate their photochemical rates and compare them to observed vertical fluxes and time rate of change in mixing ratios.
+The precursor compounds considered include only the major contributors and do not mean to be exhaustive.
 The principal atmospheric source of methanol is the reactions of methyl peroxy radical with itself and with other peroxy radicals (Madronich and Calvert, 1990).
-Acetaldehyde is mainly formed from direct oxida tions of alkanes including ethane, propane, n-butane, as well as propene and ethanol by the OH radical (Millet et al. 2010) with oxidation of isoprene through intermediates by the OH radical (Millet et al., 2010), with oxidation of isoprene through intermediates being a minor source.
-Acetone is produced from OH oxidation of propane and C4 \sim C5 isoalkanes, including mainly i-butane and i-pentane (Singh et al., 1994).
+Acetaldehyde is mainly formed from direct oxidations of alkanes including ethane, propane, and nbutane, as well as propene and ethanol by the OH radical (Millet et al., 2010), with oxidation of isoprene through intermediates being a minor source.
+Acetone is primarily produced from OH oxidation of propane and C4-C5 isoalkanes, including mainly i-butane and i-pentane (Singh et al., 1994).

-For precursor concentrations, we use 1, 0.1, 0.03, 0.02, and 0.02 ppb for ethane, propane, n-butane, i-butane, and i-pentane from springtime measurements at Mace Head (Grant et al., 2011).
-From the same location, Salisbury et al. (2001) reported ~ 0.02 ppb of propene and 4 ppt of peroxy radical (an upper limit of organoperoxy radical) in the spring from the ocean sector.
-Lastly, from mass scans with the PTR-MS, we observed concentrations of ethanol and isoprene on the order of 0.1 and 0.04 ppb, respectively.
-For simplicity, we assume a diel average OH concentration of 106 molecules cm-3 and the kinetic reaction rates with OH from Sander et al. (2008) for methanol, Millet et al. (2010) for acetaldehyde, and Jacob et al. (2002) for acetone.
+For precursor mixing ratios, we use 1, 0.1, 0.03, 0.02, and 0.02 ppb for ethane, propane, n-butane, i-butane, and i-pentane from springtime measurements at Mace Head (Grant et al., 2011).
+From the same location, Salisbury et al. (2001) reported ~0.02 ppb of propene and 4 ppt of peroxy radical (an upper limit of organoperoxy radical) in the spring from the ocean sector.
+Lastly, from mass scans with the PTR-MS, we observed mixing ratios of ethanol and isoprene on the order of 0.1 and 0.04 ppb, respectively.
+For simplicity, we assume a diel average OH mixing ratio of 10^6 molecules cm-3 and the kinetic reaction rates with OH from Sander et al. (2006).
+The molar yields from precursor compounds are taken from Millet et al. (2008) for methanol, Millet et al. (2010) for acetaldehyde, and Jacob et al. (2002) for acetone.

-The estimated methanol production rate from peroxy radical reactions is only 0.009 ppb d-1, much lower than the methanol destruction rate by OH at -0.078 ppb d-1 (for 1 ppb of methanol).
-The total photochemical production of acetaldehyde is about 0.06 ppb d-1, several times lower than the OH destruction of acetaldehyde at -0.28 ppb d-1 (for 0.2 ppb of acetaldehyde).
-Photochemical production of acetaldehyde at around 0.014 ppb d-1, while its loss to OH is also slow at -0.007 ppb d-1 (for 0.5 ppb of acetane).
-Using the absorption cross-section and quantum yield from Blitz et al. (2004) and the spectral actinic flux from the NCAR Tropospheric Ultraviolet and Visible (TUV) Radiaiton Model (http://cprm.acd.ucar.edu/Models/TUV/), we estimate a photolytic loss of acetone of -0.011 ppb d-1, resulting in a net in situ acetone production of -0.004 ppb d-1.
-The long photochemical lifetime and limited air-sea flux suggest greater importance of horizontal advection in the acetone budget.
+The estimated methanol production rate from peroxy radical is only 0.009 ppb d-1, much lower than the methanol destruction rate by OH at -0.078 ppb d-1 (for 1 ppb of methanol).
+The photochemical production of acetaldehyde is about 0.06 ppb d-1, while OH oxidizes acetaldehyde at -0.28 ppb d-1 (for 0.2 ppb of acetaldehyde).
+Photochemical production of acetone is about 0.014 ppb d-1, while its loss to OH is also slow at -0.007 ppb d-1 (for 0.5 ppb of acetone).
+Using the absorption cross section and quantum yield from Blitz et al. (2004) and the spectral actinic flux from the NCAR Tropospheric Ultraviolet and Visible (TUV) radiation model (http://cprm.acd.ucar.edu/Models/TUV/), we estimate a photolytic loss of acetone of -0.011 ppb d-1.